-Prior to joining Morgan Lewis, Kalpesh worked with another major general practice law firm with clients including several Fortune 100 companies, universities, and start-ups.
-During his postdoctoral research, he developed non-viral methods for nucleotide delivery into mammalian cells.
-Kalpesh’s doctoral thesis focused on multi-parametric investigation of mechanosensitive ion channels in mammalian cells and developing the tools required for such multi-parametric investigation.
-Previously, he developed MEMS-based point-of-care sensors for measuring cardiac markers in human blood for early diagnosis of myocardial infarction.
+Prior to joining Morgan Lewis, Kalpesh worked as a patent agent with another major general practice law firm.
+During his postdoctoral research, Kalpesh developed nonviral methods for nucleotide delivery into mammalian cells.
+Kalpesh’s doctoral thesis focused on the multiparametric investigation of mechanosensitive ion channels in mammalian cells and developing the tools required for such multiparametric investigation.
+Previously, Kalpesh developed MEMS-based point-of-care sensors for measuring cardiac markers in human blood for early diagnosis of myocardial infarction.

-Kalpesh is currently attending The George Washington University Law School and expects to earn his J.D. in May 2019.
+Kalpesh received his J.D. from the George Washington University Law School in 2019.
+Kalpesh has been a member of the patent bar since 2012.
 He is fluent in Hindi and Marathi.

 Indian Institute of Technology, 2002, B.Tech, Engineering Physics